yulesa/tiders-x402-server/docs/src/server/price.md

 ## PricingModel

 A `PricingModel` determines how the total price for a query is calculated.
-There are two variants:
+There are three variants:

 - **`PerRow`** — price scales linearly with the number of rows returned.
 - **`Fixed`** — a flat fee regardless of how many rows are returned.
+- **`MetadataPrice`** — a flat fee for accessing table metadata via `GET /table/:name`.

 ```rust
 pub enum PricingModel {